k3s-io/k3s/tests/TESTING.md

 ## Unit Tests

-Unit tests should be written when a complex component or function of a package needs testing.
+Unit tests should be written when a component or function of a package needs testing.
 Unit tests should be used for "white box" testing.

 ### Framework